Avalanche's Philipp Grubauer: Guarding cage Monday

-Grubauer will be stationed between the pipes for Monday's game in San Jose.
+Grubauer will be stationed between the pipes for Monday's tilt in Vegas, Peter Baugh of The Athletic report.

-Grubauer returned from a five-game absence Friday and promptly stopped all 21 shots he faced from the Sharks.
-The 29-year-old is 4-1-0 against San Jose with a stellar .935 save percentage.
-For the season, he's 26-8-1 with a 1.94 GAA and .922 save percentage in 35 games.
+Since returning from a five-game absence in April, Grubauer is 3-1-0 while allowing nine goals on 89 shots.
+The 29-year-old is 3-2-1 with a strong 2.00 GAA and .926 save percentage in six games against the Golden Knights this season.
+Monday could be a good opportunity for Grubauer as Vegas will only dress 15 skaters.

 More News